Common brushtail possum in New Zealand: Control

 Attempts to reduce numbers by trapping and poisoning have had some success.
 Trapping and cyanide are generally used by individual hunters as pest control or fur harvesting, while the Department of Conservation (DoC), Animal Health Board (AHB), and regional councils use 1080 to target larger areas.
 Studies by DoC have found that the risk of the few losses of native birds (34 individuals in 70 aerial drop operations) and native invertebrates and mammals are outweighed by the recovery of the native species once the competition for food and predation has been eased.
 There is the added benefit of killing other invasive species.
 Isolated reports of pets, in particular dogs, succumbing to poisoning from 1080 have been given, probably through eating possum carcasses.
 The AHB and the DoC jointly operate poison drops.
 The effects of these drops on the environment have been considered by ERMA in allowing the use of 1080. and in consultation with Māori.
-There is opposition to the use of 1080 from some quarters, as New Zealand is the world's largest user of 1080.
+There is opposition to the use of 1080 from some quarters.
+New Zealand is the world's largest user of 1080.

 To prevent damage to young trees, keeping numbers very low seems necessary, perhaps 5% of the levels that would be reached without interference.
 DoC is the largest single agency involved in possum control, but much of which is also carried by the AHB, councils and regional authorities, especially to combat the threat of bovine tuberculosis.

 In 2009, conservation measures had achieved some significant success, especially in certain regions, and had reduced possum numbers to around 30 million animals from a carrying capacity of 48 million.
 (Estimates produced in the 1980s of 70 million possums were flawed.)
 Almost half (13.3 million hectares) of New Zealand's vegetated land is under some form of possum control, either for conservation reasons, or to reduce the spread of bovine tuberculosis.